juancarloskatigbak8/Stock-Price-Prediction/README.md

 In this section, the goal was to evaluate the efficiency of CSV versus Parquet file formats when handling time-series stock price data.
 The dataset provided was stored in a CSV format, and I investigated whether converting it to Parquet with compression would provide performance benefits, particularly in file size reduction and faster read times.
 Unlike CSV, Parquet is a columnar storage format, meaning it is optimized for reading only the necessary columns, making it faster and more efficient for analytical workloads.
 Snappy compression significantly reduces file size while maintaining fast decompression speed.

 1. Loading and Validating the Dataset
 The first step was to ensure the dataset was accessible in the same directory as the script.
-The following code:

-import pandas as pd
-import os

-csv_file = "all_stocks_5yr.csv"

-if not os.path.exists(csv_file):
-    print(f"Error: {csv_file} not found.
-Please place the CSV file in the same folder as this script.")
-else:
-    df = pd.read_csv(csv_file)
-    print(df.head())

 This checks if all_stocks_5yr.csv exists before attempting to load it, preventing file not found errors.

 2. Converting CSV to Parquet
 After loading the dataset, the next step was to convert it to Parquet format using Snappy compression, a lightweight, high-speed compression algorithm with this code: